RobotLocomotion/drake/drake/doc/ubuntu.rst

     cd drake-distro
     make options
-    # Use the GUI to choose which externals you want,
+    # Use the GUI to choose which externals to include,
     # then press 'c' twice to configure,
     # then 'g' to generate makefiles and exit.
     make download-all